Reviewed and fact-checked by Sarah Mitchell, Interior Design Professional — April 11, 2026

 2. The Dining Room: Flow and Function

-The dining room is heavily impacted by movement.
+The dining room is heavily impacted by movement, and the room dimensions layout guide for it begins with circulation.
 The space isn’t just about the table; it’s about how bodies move around the table when chairs are pulled out.
 According to studies on the Psychology of Home Decor, cramped dining spaces create subconscious tension among guests.
 For more ideas on creating a welcoming dining space, check out our dining room decor ideas for 2026.

 Dining Room Spatial Standards